MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-application-guard/faq-md-app-guard.md

 ## Frequently Asked Questions

-### Can I enable Application Guard on machines equipped with 4 GB RAM?
+### Can I enable Application Guard on machines equipped with 4-GB RAM?
-We recommend 8 GB RAM for optimal performance but you may use the following registry DWORD values to enable Application Guard on machines that aren't meeting the recommended hardware configuration.
+We recommend 8-GB RAM for optimal performance but you may use the following registry DWORD values to enable Application Guard on machines that aren't meeting the recommended hardware configuration.

 `HKLM\software\Microsoft\Hvsi\SpecRequiredProcessorCount` (Default is four cores.)